-Temporary Protected Status (TPS) is a critical protection tool used to safeguard foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe for return.
+Temporary Protected Status (TPS) is a critical protection tool used to safeguard foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe to return.

-Get the facts on TPS and what it means for Ukrainians, Afghans and other people forced to flee their homes.
+Get the facts on TPS and what it means for people who cannot return to their home countries due to safety concerns.

 What is Temporary Protected Status (TPS)?

-TPS was established by the U.S. Congress in 1990 as a protective immigration status accorded to foreign nationals (a person without U.S. citizenship or nationality ).
-It is for people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make safe return to their home countries impossible.
+The U.S. Congress established TPS in 1990 as a protective immigration status for people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make a safe return to their home countries impossible.

-To be eligible for TPS, a person must already live in the U.S. Specifically, they must have been continuously physically present and residing in the U.S. before the date the status was granted by the Department of Homeland Security (DHS), although the law allows an exception for some brief departures.
-Individuals who arrive in the U.S. after the date in question are not eligible for TPS.
-So, for instance, Ukrainians who arrive in the U.S after March 1, 2022 will not be eligible (unless the program is redesignated, a process explained below).
-The initial period of designation for a country must be between six and eighteen months, although TPS may be redesignated for many years.
+To qualify for TPS, a person must already live in the U.S. Specifically, they must have been continuously physically present and residing in the U.S. before the date the status was designated by the Department of Homeland Security (DHS).
+This means that people who arrive in the U.S. after that date are not eligible.
+TPS can last between 6 to 18 months, and can be extended by DHS.

-Foreign nationals who qualify for TPS can live and work in the U.S. legally for the duration of the status.
-TPS holders are not granted a pathway to lawful permanent status.
+People who qualify for TPS can live and work in the U.S. legally for the duration of the status.
+However, TPS does not come with a pathway to lawful permanent status.

 All TPS designations have an expiration date.
 DHS is required to extend or terminate these designations 60 days before the status expires.
 When TPS is extended, DHS can also decide to re-designate it.
 That change allows individuals who arrived after the prior designation date to apply for the status.

-For instance, in July of 2021, the Biden Administration announced that it would both extend and re-designate TPS for Yemen.
+For instance, in July 2024, the Biden Administration announced that it would both extend and re-designate TPS for Yemen.
 The country was entering its seventh year of war and remains one of the worst humanitarian crises in the world.
-The previous administration had merely extended TPS for Yemen, meaning anyone who arrived after its original designation date–in 2017–was not qualified.
-The Biden Administration decision resets that cut off to July of 2021.
+Previously, the administration had extended and re-designated TPS for Yemen through July 2021, meaning anyone who arrived after 2021 did not qualify.
+The Biden Administration decision reset that cut off to people who were living in the U.S. as of July 2024.

 Against a view of a desert mountain, a man sits with his son on his lap.